 Canon RF 135mm F1.8L IS USM

-This lens takes the successful formula of the Canon EF 135mm f/2L USM – a lens that was launched in 1996 but is still held in high regard today – and improves on it in a number of areas.
+This lens improves on the legendary Canon EF 135mm f/2L USM in every area.
 With its slightly brighter maximum aperture and optical Image Stabilizer, the RF 135mm F1.8L IS USM lens extends the opportunities for portrait photography in low ambient light.
 It focuses closer and supports precise and reliable autofocus even when used at f/1.8.

 The combination of fast maximum aperture, IS and accurate focusing makes the RF 135mm F1.8L IS USM lens ideal for candid portraits at weddings, where there is often low light and photographers are shooting handheld while on the move.
 These functions also make it an excellent choice for indoor sports photography – and it is Canon's first non-super-telephoto lens to feature the customisable function buttons that sports professionals rely on.